postpromoterpro/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==

+= 2.3.3 July 6, 2016 =
+* FIX: On existing posts, removing Share on Publish and changing the post status to Publish in the same action will cause the share to be sent.
+* FIX: Twitter not always allowing deleting rows.
+* FIX: Remove extra word 'within' from LinkedIn and Facebook expiring authentication messages.
+* FIX: First scheduled tweet inputs can be falsely marked with past-share class when using timezones and or greater than GMT.

 = 2.3.2 July 1, 2016 =
 * FIX: Twitter - Card description missing when no excerpt provided and fallback is used.